Excellence Initiative: What’s that?

 Graduate schools qualify extraordinary postgraduates within their respective research area.
 As an instrument for promoting young scientists, they are significantly contributing to the development and to the profiling of excellent locations.

-The aim of the future concepts is to deepen cutting edge research at German universities and thus make them internationally more competitive.
+The aim of this funding line is to deepen cutting edge research at German universities and thus make them internationally more competitive.
 Funds are given to projects that support universities in developing their internationally outstanding areas persistently and in strengthening their international position as a leading institution.